-Pointer as integer (I) covers storing sentinel integers or integer data in pointers (e.g., MAP_FAILED is (void )-1).
+Pointer as integer (I) covers storing sentinel integers in pointers (e.g., MAP_FAILED is (void )-1).

 There are a number of issues related to manipulating pointers as virtual addresses (VA).
 Several are sufficiently common that we have broken them out: Bit flags (BF) refers to storing flags (e.g., lock status) in the low bits of pointers.
 Hashing (H) means computing a hash from a virtual address.
-Alignment (A) counts adjusting the alignment of a pointer (e.g., rounding up a (char ) to permit storing a pointer) as seen in listing 3.
+Alignment (A) counts adjusting the alignment of a pointer (e.g., rounding up a (char ) to permit storing a pointer).
 We have added compiler warnings for bitwise math and remainder operations on capabilities.
-Additionally, we have created a new compiler mode and a supporting CGetAddr instruction in which casts of pointers to integers produce the virtual address (rather than the offset used in prior work).
-For this paper, we compile CheriBSD in the old mode, but have switched the default to use this mode - based on our experience.
-This new mode would obviate many of our changes.
+Additionally, we have created a new compiler mode and a supporting CGetAddr instruction in which casts of pointers to integers produce the virtual